assem-ch/assem-ch/README.md

 ### Assem Chelli
-A senior software engineer, I use mainly Python and JS.
+A senior software engineer, mainly backend using Python and JS.
+I am more of a ship builder than a ship maintainer.

-My focus areas:
+I had experience with those domains:
+- Ecommerce
+- Delivery
-- Product infrastructure
+- Raid hailing
 - Search and Arabic NLP

-# For open source enthuists

 # For students / fresh graduates
-check this organization, I have some projects there for learning purpose
+Check this organization [Unchained Community](https://github.com/UnchainedCommunity), I have some projects there for learning purpose.
+Choose any project, and run it locally, then contact me.